casanet/remote-server/README.md

 ### Configuration

-The configuration is based on environment variable.
+The configuration is based on the environment variables.

 All vaiables with example value placed in [.env.example](./.env.example) file.